CesareMannino/Game---guess-the-number/README.md

 # Game---guess-the-number
-Guess the number using random module
+Guess the number using random module in python